GaurangBhatt/BeamlineJS/README.md

 #Setup Beamline
-You can setup your own Beamline by using below simple steps. **Please note that for Beamline to work you will have to create accounts using vendor services that may result in $$ cost.
+You can setup your own Beamline by following below simple steps. **Please note that for Beamline to work you will have to create accounts using vendor services that may result in $$ cost.
 Please go through the pricing model of each services offered by the vendors prior to using these services**.

 It will create following three AWS Lambda functions: